Ultra-marathoner banned from racing after riding in car during race

 Zakrzewski did not admit to breaking the UKA’s Code of Conduct because, she said, she was never trying to cover up the truth of what she did.

-In a June 8 interview detailed in the decision document, Zakrzewski said that she told marshals she’d been in her friend’s car and that, when encouraged to finish the race, she said she would do non-competitively.
+In a June 8 interview detailed in the decision document, Zakrzewski said that she told marshals she had been in her friend’s car and that, when she was encouraged to finish the race, she said she would do so noncompetitively.

-Event marshals disputed this account, saying she told them she was injured and discussed pulling out of the race, but had been encouraged to continue, according to the decision.
+Event marshals disputed that account, saying she told them she was injured and had discussed pulling out of the race but had been encouraged to continue, according to the decision.
 Marshals said she decided to continue competitively, the decision said.

 The marshals also said she never informed them she rode in a car, according to the decision.